 And if you get a travel eSIM, you do not have to deal with the SIM card registration bureaucracy and skip the queues in China.

 Original publication: 20th of September 2022.
-Last updated: 23rd of September 2022.
+Last updated: 26th of October 2023.

 Table of Contents